Beechdale, West Midlands: History

 Walsall Council built the first houses on Remington Road, Stephenson Avenue and Faraday Road in 1952, the streets being named after 18th and 19th century inventors and scientists.
 The estate was originally named the Gypsy Lane Estate, but this was disliked by residents, who successfully lobbied the council to change the name.
 Beechdale was connected to the Walsall trolleybus network in 1955.
 Mobile grocery vans served the estate in its early years but custom dropped once the shopping parade on Stephenson Square was built in the late 1950s.
 Also built around this time were a community hall with a library, a church, and the Three Men in a Boat public house, presumably named after the humorous novel by Jerome K. Jerome, who was born in Bradford Street, Walsall.
 The pub built a reputation as a live music venue in the 1960s and 70s.
-Following the pub's closure, the building was used for offices and after laying empty for a number of years was demolished in 2021 and the site redeveloped for housing.
+Following the pub's closure the building was used for offices, but after laying empty for a number of years it was demolished in 2021.

 Beechdale Lifelong Learning Centre opened its doors in 1998.
 In 2014, a campaign to have the Magic Lantern pub on Cavendish Road listed as an asset of community value helped save it from closure.
 In 2016, Walsall Council brought in a Public Spaces Protection Order covering the estate, in an attempt to combat anti-social behaviour.